I just had an accident, what should I do?

-We are confident that we can repair your car back to its pre-collision condition.
+We are confident that our auto body shop can repair your car back to its pre-collision condition.
 Unfortunately, some people don’t like to hear the truth — even when a car is new.
 There are factory imperfections that most people don’t notice, or damage from shipping that was repaired at the port or dealership.
 We’ll do our best to get your car as fully repaired as possible.
 However, please remember that no matter how good the repair is, it is still considered a repair.
 We are also among the finest auto body car painting shops in the country.

 Who pays for the repairs?
 How do I arrange payment, supplements, betterment and deductible payment?
 Is a deposit required?